 Along with investment management and dispositive control mentioned above, trusts can be used to protect assets from the creditors of beneficiaries.
 For example, suppose you wish to leave assets to a child who owns his or her own business, but you are aware that the child's assets are exposed to certain creditors of that business.
 If you give property to that child outright, you have added to the child's assets available to potential creditors.
 But if you put that property in trust for the benefit of the child, any potential creditors may not reach inside the trust to get access to those assets.
-Only assets actually distributed to the child would be at risk, preserving them for the child's future benefit (or the benefit of the child's own children).
+Moreover, in the event of a marriage breakup, the child's spouse may not have access to trust assets.
+Only assets actually distributed from the trust to the child would be at risk, preserving the property inside the trust for the child's future benefit (or the benefit of the child's own children).

 In addition, certain trusts carefully established in states such as Alaska and Delaware can permit the person who creates that trust (the "grantor") also to be the beneficiary of the trust and to keep the assets in that trust safe from certain creditors of the grantor.
 Those trusts cannot yet be established in New Jersey, although they can be established by New Jersey residents - but with trustees located in the other state.

 As "asset protection" trusts, these instruments are still not completely tested.
 New Jersey residents who have creditor concerns can certainly consider using such trusts - but presumably not with all their assets and certainly not if creating such a trust would defraud any existing creditors.
 And certain debts - such as child support payments - cannot be avoided in this way.
 However, in any kind of trust where the grantor is also a beneficiary, the grantor will almost certainly not avoid estate taxes.